Acta Obstetricia et Gynecologica Scandinavica

 • Abbreviations - Provide a list of abbreviations used in the text after the key words (see later).

 • Main text - The text for Main Research Articles and Short Research Reports should be structured with the following headings (bold, lower case): Introduction, Material and methods (including statistical analysis, ethics and consent issues), Results and Discussion.
-Subheadings or subdivisions of the main headings (in non-bold italics) may be used for clarification in larger and more detailed articles, but should be limited to key aspects and then mainly in the Material and methods and Results sections.
+Subheadings or subdivisions of the main headings (in non-bold italics) may be used for clarification in larger and more detailed articles, but should be limited to methodologic key aspects and then mainly in the Material and methods and Results sections.
 The usual exception is Statistical or Data analysis in Main Research Articles.
-For longer articles and those involving complicated methodology subdivisions may be appropriate.
+For longer articles and those involving complicated methodology subdivisions/subheadings may be appropriate.
 Secondary subheadings require approval by the editors.
-Subheadings/Subdivisions are not used in Short Research Reports.
+Subheadings/subdivisions are not used in Short Research Reports.